sanchitsgupta/sanchitsgupta/README.md

 🚀 I’m a **full-stack engineer**, specializing in **backend** technologies and **AI**.
 I have **designed and implemented several products** (ranging from cloud cost optimization to intelligent knowledge base systems).

 💻 I have also **developed many algorithms**, mainly in the field of vision, and have multiple papers in my name.
 I love exploring new tech stacks and leveraging them to build awesome yet simple solutions.

 ## 🧐 **More About Me**

 🎓 B.E. in Computer Science + M.Sc. in Mathematics from BITS Pilani Hyderabad Campus.
 🌱 I’m currently learning Design Patterns and Front-End development.
 📝 My resume.
-🎸 When I'm not working, I like to play the guitar, invest in stocks, cycle, and sometimes do origami.
+🎸 When I'm not working, I like to play the guitar, cycle, and sometimes do origami.
-⚡ Fun fact: .
+⚡ Fun fact: I can wiggle my ears.
 💬 If you have any questions, feel free to reach out to me.
 I'm happy to help!

 ## 🔨 **Languages and Tools**

 <div>